Course Descriptions: Specialization in Somatic Studies

 DPS 997, 5 units

 Various schools of depth psychology have created therapeutic contexts for personal transformation and/or healing.
 These practices are dynamically linked to transformative rituals and rites across cultures and through time.
 The provision of a witness, a guide, or teacher has been seen as essential to the containing vessel for such transformative experiences.
 During the first two years of the program, students are expected to engage in a minimum of 50 hours of depth transformative practice within a relational context.
 Latitude is given to students to choose the form of this practice in accordance with their needs and interests.
 Examples of such practice may include, but are not limited to, body work, breath work, individual depth psychotherapy, group dialogue work, facilitated vision questing, rites of passage, meditation, artistic engagement, or other psycho-spiritual practices.
-Students will be required to submit a log of recording the hours they complete, and a reflective essay addressing their experience of Depth Transformative Practices.
+Students are required to submit a proposal in advance of beginning and a log recording the hours they complete.
+Pass/No Pass.

 Foundations for Research in Somatic Psychology